sina1010anis/sina1010anis/README.md

-<h2 align="center">Hi , i'm sina nayebzade ,I am a full stack programmer :open_hands:</h2>
+<h1 align="center">Hi , i'm sina nayebzade ,I am a full stack programmer :open_hands:</h1>

- Interest in learning and discipline at work, eager to learn new technologies
+ <p align="center">Interest in learning and discipline at work, eager to learn new technologies</p>

 - :frowning_man: I'm more interested in backends